Most press releases don’t get published.

 This is partly due to the sheer volume of incoming press releases and partly because of the lack of news value contained in the releases.

 But the chance of a press release being published is greater today than ever before.
-All newspapers, magazines and various news web sites, need and want content, especially free handout material.
-Demand is high and the supply is much higher.
+All newspapers, magazines and news web sites, need and want content, especially free handout material.
+Demand is high.
 So what’s the problem?

 After working for almost two decades at Toronto newspapers, here’s what I’ve learned about press releases:

-• Media handouts and press releases flood into a paper non-stop, seven days a week.
+• Media handouts and press releases flood into a newspaper non-stop, seven days a week.
 Well-produced releases are easy to spot.
 Lousy ones are quick to be thrown out.

 • A release with a headline of just “Photo Opportunity!!” is usually thrown out.
 It’s a given that such a release will have no news value and the photo-op will be a lame event.